There’s never a convenient time to find out your car battery is dead.

 You should be good to drive – but if you tend to recharge your battery frequently, that may be a sign it’s on its last life.
 Visit your mechanic or an auto parts store to test your battery and see if you are in need of a new one.

 If you’re stranded on the side of the road… does your current auto insurance go the distance?

-Relax: When you’re with ERIE, you can add Road Service* to your auto policy for only about $5 per vehicle.
-Learn more about Road Service and how it works.
+Relax: When you’re with ERIE, you can add Roadside Service* to your auto policy for only about $5 per vehicle.
+Learn more about Roadside Service and how it works.
 That’s a small price to pay for peace of mind knowing you have roadside assistance if your car has a flat tire, a dead battery, a breakdown or simply runs out of gas.

 Find a local ERIE agent to get a customized auto insurance quote.